 At Intramed Medical Centre Dr. Crouse provides No-Scalpel, No-Needle Vasectomy.
-He has been performing the No-Scalpel technique since 2002 and believes it to be the most effective method in practice today.
+He has been performing the No-Scalpel technique since 2002 and believes it to be a quick, effective and comfortable method.

 No-scalpel vasectomies at our clinic provide a safe and virtually painless alternative to conventional vasectomy using a scalpel.
 Studies show that no-scalpel vasectomies have a complication rate eight times lower than conventional approaches and involve less discomfort – especially when coupled with no-needle freezing and optional nitrous oxide sedation, like we do at Intramed.

 Intramed Medical Centre is a Canadian leader in the introduction of the no scalpel and no needle vasectomy procedure.
-Our surgical team has world-class training and support, and we are proud to operate at the highest standard of medical excellence.
+Our surgical team has world-class training and support, and we are proud to operate at a high standard of care.

 Please contact us for a consultation today if you are considering vasectomy.
 You are in good hands with Dr. Crouse and Intramed, where we perform 2000 vasectomies annually.